Disappearance of Joan Risch: Blood evidence

 Although the blood evidence was plentiful, investigators could not conclude from it what might have occurred.
 Large smears were on the kitchen walls and floor; some were on the phone as well.
-Three bloody fingerprints were unidentified; in Joan's absence, they could not be compared with hers.
-A roll of paper towels was on the floor; one had been used to wipe some blood, possibly off of a hand.
+Three bloody fingerprints were unidentified; in Risch's absence, they could not be compared with hers.
+A roll of drawing paper was on the floor; one had been used to wipe some blood, possibly off of a hand.
 Also, a coverall and pair of underpants belonging to David were on the floor.
 Both were bloodied as well, possibly from an attempt to clean up the blood.
 The coverall also appeared to have been pressed into the floor, as if a heavy weight—such as a body—had lain on them for some time.
 Police said later that while the bloodstains in the kitchen might have resulted from a struggle, they seemed more consistent with someone staggering around and trying to support themselves following an injury.

-But the kitchen was not the only place blood was found, and the blood found elsewhere in the house—as well as outside—complicated that narrative.
+The kitchen was not the only place blood was found, however, and the blood found elsewhere in the house—as well as outside—complicated that narrative.
 A 1/8 in drop was on the first step of the stairway.
 Two more of similar size were found at the top of the stairs, along with eight in the master bedroom and one near a window in the children's bedroom.

 Another trail of blood led out of the kitchen into the driveway.
 It ended at Joan's car, which was stained in three places: the right rear fender, the left side of the hood near the windshield, and the very center of the trunk.
 Investigators found this last one particularly hard to interpret.

-It could not be determined where the bleeding might have started—upstairs, in the kitchen, or the driveway; all possibilities supported by the evidence.
-Also, open was the question of whether she had left under her power or had been accompanied or even carried, perhaps involuntarily.
+It could not be determined where the bleeding might have started: upstairs, in the kitchen, or the driveway; all possibilities were supported by the evidence.
+Also open was the question of whether Risch had left under her own power or had been accompanied or even carried, perhaps involuntarily.
 The end of the trail in the driveway might have indicated that she had gotten into another car at that point, but that was not certain either.

-What they did not find was also significant.
-Despite the large bloody smears on the kitchen floor and the apparent activity elsewhere in the house, there were no bloody footprints.
+What investigators did not find was also significant.
+Despite the large bloody smears on the kitchen floor and evidence of activity elsewhere in the house, there were no bloody footprints.
 Whoever had been walking there had either been extremely careful or very fortunate.

-The blood was found to have been Type O, the most common, and the type Risch was known to have.
+The blood was found to have been type O, which is both the most common and the type Risch was known to have.
 A state police chemist found that despite appearances of a severe wound, the total blood shed amounted to merely half a pint (0.5 USpt), which would not have suggested a life-threatening injury.